An adult cyclist and a child on bikes ride along a river path surrounded by greenery.

 From sudden downpours to high winds or even unexpected temperature drops, bad weather can turn an enjoyable outing into a dangerous situation.
 Checking the forecast before heading out allows you to pack appropriate gear, plan alternative routes, or even reschedule if conditions look unsafe.

-We have to point out that, understanding the weather patterns of the area you're visiting can help you prepare for changes that may occur throughout the day.
+In addition, understanding the weather patterns of the area you’re visiting can help you prepare for changes that may occur throughout the day.

 4. Share Your Itinerary With a Friend

-In the spirit of being positive, many people set out on their adrisks without informing anyone where they're going or what they'll be doing.
-While it's not bad to hope for the best, it's reckless to leave without notifying anyone of your plans.
+In the spirit of being positive, many people set out on their adventures without informing anyone where they’re going or what they’ll be doing.
+While it’s not bad to hope for the best, it’s reckless to leave without notifying anyone of your plans.

 In case you’re planning to go on an outdoor excursion, especially in a remote area, it’s necessary to inform a friend or relative of your whereabouts.
 Most importantly, share your itinerary and attach an emergency contact if they can’t reach you.